Qualification types in the United Kingdom: Bachelor's degrees

-A bachelor's degree is a course of higher education academic study leading to a qualification such as a Bachelor of Arts (BA), Bachelor of Science (BSc), Bachelor of Engineering (B.Eng), Bachelor of Laws (LL.B) or Bachelor of Education (B.Ed.)
+A bachelor's degree is a course of higher education academic study leading to a qualification such as a Bachelor of Arts (BA) or Bachelor of Science (BSc).
 They are sometimes known as 'undergraduate' or 'first' degrees.

 A bachelor's degree is designed to give learners a thorough understanding of a subject, and usually takes three years to complete full-time in England, Wales and Northern Ireland; in Scotland 'ordinary' bachelor's degrees normally take three years while bachelor's degrees with honours take four years.

 Bachelor's degrees are at level 6 on the FHEQ in England, Wales and Northern Ireland; Scottish ordinary bachelor's degrees are at level 9 of the SCQF and honours bachelor's degrees at level 10.
 All UK bachelor's degrees are first cycle (end of cycle) qualifications in the Bologna Process.

 Some awards titled bachelor's for historical reasons are actually master's-level degrees, e.g. Oxford's Bachelor of Philosophy (BPhil).
 Conversely, the Scottish MA is actually a bachelor's degree which has retained its historical title.

-Undergraduate Advanced Diploma
+Graduate diploma

-The Undergraduate Advanced Diploma (UGAdvDip or UGAD) is a FHEQ Level 6 award (not equivalent to Special Diploma), the academic level is the equivalent to the final year of a bachelor's degree and they are generally accepted as equivalent to a Bachelor's degree or a Graduate Diploma.
-An advanced diploma prepares students to enter into a specific career or further study in an advanced degree, like a Master of Arts.
-After graduation from an Undergraduate Advanced Diploma, it enables student to apply for postgraduate studies such as Master's degree or Postgraduate Diploma.
-Most are offered on a part-time basis, except for a pre-masters programme such as Undergraduate Advanced Diploma in British & European Studies at the Department for Continuing Education of the University of Oxford.
-Students are eligible to apply for College Associate Membership (optional).
+A graduate diploma (called an advanced diploma at some universities) is an FHEQ Level 6 award, equivalent to the final year of a bachelor's degree and generally offered to graduates who already hold a bachelor's degree in a different subject.
+Graduate diplomas may enable students to apply for postgraduate studies such as master's degree or postgraduate diplomas, but do not qualify as first-cycle qualification in the Bologna process.